Tele-AI/doc-ops-mcp/CONTRIBUTING.md

 - Ensure all tests pass
 - Link to any related issues

+#### Intellectual Property License

+**By submitting a Pull Request, you agree that all contributions submitted through Pull Requests will be licensed under the MIT License.** This means:

+- You grant the project maintainers and users the right to use, modify, and distribute your contributions under the MIT License
+- You confirm that you have the right to make these contributions
+- You understand that your contributions will become part of the open source project
+- You waive any claims to exclusive ownership of the contributed code

+If you cannot agree to these terms, please do not submit a Pull Request.

 ## Development Setup

 1. Fork and clone the repository